DACA and Undocumented

 A student could be in possession of a social security number and not have legal status.

-It is important to note that some undocumented students might believe that they have valid social security numbers but might not have been obtained from sources other than the Social Security Administration.
-Other students who have been approved for the Deferred Action for Childhood Arrivals (DACA) program may apply for a social security number, but they are not considered permanent legal residents and are NOT eligible for Federal financial aid
+It is important to note that some undocumented students might believe that they have valid social security numbers that might have been obtained from sources other than the Social Security Administration.
+Other students who have been approved for the Deferred Action for Childhood Arrivals (DACA) program may apply for a social security number, but they are not considered permanent legal residents and are NOT eligible for Federal financial aid.

 How does an undocumented student’s legal status affect his or her chances of admission to college in the U.S.?

 The majority of colleges and universities in the U.S consider undocumented students for admission.
-Here at Illinois, undocumented student’s legal status does not impact their chances at admission.
+Here at Illinois, undocumented student’s legal status does not impact admission decisions.

 Should undocumented students self-identify in the admissions process?

 FERPA regulations protect the privacy of the student records, including admissions applications, at all colleges and universities.
-It is up to each individual student to disclose their legal status as they see fit, and they should not be encouraged to disclose this information as it is a personal choice.
-The best plan is an informed plan that is based on research and direct contact with various office on campus, so be prepared to direct students to different resources that exist on campus..
+It is up to each student to disclose their legal status as they see fit.
+They should not be encouraged to disclose this information as it is a personal choice.

 What if a student is a citizen, but their parents are not?
 Are they eligible for financial aid?

-Students who were born in the U.S. are eligible for all sources of financial aid.
+Students who were born in the U.S. are eligible for many types of financial aid.